 Maxwell’s American Pub is less sporty, with more of a neighborhood hangout feel.
 The menu is mainly filled with classic pub food, with Minnesota touches like tatter tots with chicken wild rice and “Midwest Jambalaya.”
 Day Block Brewing Company doubles as a brewpub with a full bar and a live music venue!
 The menu offers snacks, sandwiches and pizzas to hold you down.

 Things to See & Do in the Area

-In agreeable weather, new downtown park The Commons is literally across the street from the Armory.
-They host a lot of pop-up events here, but it’s also a nice place to sit in thick grass (or snow), play Frisbee and watch tiny two and four-legged creatures run amok.
+In agreeable weather, kick back at The Commons, a downtown park right across the street from the Armory.
+They host a lot of pop-up events here, but it’s also a nice place to sit in green grass (or snow), play Frisbee and relax.

 If pairing your concert energy with fascinating Minneapolis history sounds appealing, the Mill City Museum is your ticket.
 The museum tracks the history of flour milling and how it transformed Minneapolis from scattered settlements into the flour milling capital of the world for 50 years, powered by the only naturally occurring falls on the entire length of the Mississippi River.
 You'll encounter more than just history, with stunning views and exquisite architecture!

 At the Guthrie Theater you'll find the Amber Box, a cantilever that protrudes 15 feet from the building and provides a near 360-degree view of Minneapolis from its retro yellow windows.
 Right below it is the Guthrie Theater's Endless Bridge, another cantilever that extends 178 feet from the face of the Guthrie Theater in downtown Minneapolis. a picture perfect spot for some of the best views in the city!